Alizv93/TextToSpeech-test/README.md

-# TextToSpeech-test
+# TextToSpeech
-a test program to use cpp features
+a test program to use cpp features like multi-threading and OOP... this program animate your input sentence and speech it at the same time...